 Your baby may need to stay in a hospital nursery instead of your room.
 This often happens when babies are born early or are small.
 In the nursery, doctors and nurses can closely watch babies’ heart rate, breathing and other health signs.
 Babies who are born early or small often just need some extra time to grow and get stronger before they go home with their parents.

 You may hear the term “NICU,” which stands for neonatal (newborn) intensive care unit.
-This is the type of hospital nursery with the highest level of care.
-There are also other levels of hospital care for newborns.
+These nurseries provide specialized care for babies who need it.

 If your baby is in a hospital nursery, spend as much time with them as you can.
 You may be able to feed them, read to them, hold them or change their diaper.